TFW No GF

 TFW No GF is a 2020 direct-to-streaming documentary directed by Alex Lee Moyer, about the incel and Frogtwitter subcultures in the United States.
-The title is an Internet-slang abbreviation for "that feeling when (you have) no girlfriend".
+The title is an Internet-slang meme abbreviation variously explained as "That Face When [you have] No Girlfriend", or "that feel(ing) when [you have] no girlfriend".

 Synopsis

 TFW No GF follows five members of the incel and Frogtwitter subcultures.
 These five are: